Car Insurance After License Suspension: Requirements & Reinstatement Process

 Pincher's Pro Tip

 Check your eligibility online before paying fees.
-Many states like Texas offer an online License Eligibility portal where you can verify your reinstatement status and pay fees digitally — saving time compared to mailing documents, which can take up to 21 business days to process.
+Many states offer an online license eligibility portal where you can verify your reinstatement status and pay fees digitally — saving time compared to mailing documents, which can take weeks to process.

 What If You Don't Own a Car?
 Non-Owner Insurance